sassoftware/sas-studio-custom-steps/CUSTOM_STEPS_LIST.md

 >[!WARNING]
 >02SEP2025: Steps listed as **<sup> (DEPRECATED)</sup>** will be removed soon.

+>[!NOTE]
+>26JUN2026: New category - TAI for Trustworthy AI introduced.

 ## Abbreviations used in name of Custom Step

 The list of available Custom Steps further down on this page uses the following abbreviations to group related steps.